The Wejya device costs just 5% of the price of traditional respirator machines on the market. It was created by a group of Colombians based in Cali.

 - Contains an intelligent interface which allows for emergency alerts, patient-level data visualization, configuration of monitoring parameters among other features

-- The parts are accessible and easy to acquire in regular shops rather than from specialized medical equipment & parts vendors
+- The parts are accessible and easy to acquire in regular shops rather than from specialized vendors of medical equipment and parts

 - Very low cost